Search

 3. Physics, Clinical measurement, Anaesthetic environment and equipment.

-THE JANSSEN RESEARCH FOUNDATION MEDAL IN ANAESTHETICS was endowed in 1988 and is awarded to candidates who achieve a sufficiently high standard in Part I of the Fellowship examination of the College of Anaesthetists of South Africa.
+THE JANSSEN RESEARCH FOUNDATION MEDAL IN ANAESTHETICS was endowed in 1988 and is awarded to the candidate who achieves the highest overall aggregated mark in the four papers of the Part I examination of the Fellowship of the College of Anaesthetists of South Africa in the first semester.

-In 1998 THE ABBOTT MEDAL replaced the Hoechst Medal which was endowed in 1974 and is awarded to candidates who achieve excellent results in the Pharmacology section of Part I of the Fellowship examination of the College of Anaesthetists of South Africa.
+In 1998, THE ABBOTT MEDAL replaced the Hoechst Medal, endowed in 1974.
+It was awarded to candidates who achieved excellent results in the Pharmacology section of Part I of the Fellowship examination of the College of Anaesthetists of South Africa.
+As of 2024, this medal will be awarded to the candidate with the highest mark in the second-semester examination.

-THE HYMIE SAMSON MEDAL was endowed in 1984 by the Samson family and is awarded to candidates who obtain excellent results in the Physics and Clinical Measurement Section of Part I of the Fellowship examination of the College of Anaesthetists of South Africa.
+THE HYMIE SAMSON MEDAL was endowed in 1984 by the Samson family.
+It was awarded to candidates who obtained excellent results in the Physics and Clinical Measurement Section of Part I of the Fellowship examination of the College of Anaesthetists of South Africa.
+As of 2024, this medal will be awarded to candidates with the second-highest mark in the first-semester examination.

 Part II